 Armed with information about the target, the cyberattacker then tries to exploit those vulnerabilities and thereby gain a foothold in the environment.
 The number and sophistication of potential avenues of attack is staggering.
-Time-tested techniques for discovering passwords and infected attachments still work well.
-A recent survey found that password dumpers - exploits that expose large numbers of user login credentials - are the top malware cause of breaches.
+Research conducted by Unit 42, the global threat intelligence team at Palo Alto Networks and a recognized authority on cyberthreats, found that 77% of intrusions are caused by three initial access vectors: phishing, exploitation of known software vulnerabilities, and bruteforce credential attacks focused primarily on remote desktop protocol (RDP).2

 Another popular gambit is embedding malicious links in a web site, either a fake one or a legitimate site that is not secure.
-A recent trend impacting intrusions is the rise in human errors as a cause of breaches, in fact, they are now equally as common as social breaches and more common than malware.
+A recent trend impacting intrusions is the rise in human errors as a cause of breaches.
+In fact, 82% of breaches involve the human element: stolen credentials, phishing, or simple errors.3